 A Dynamic Beverage Program

 Like any good French restaurant, wine is at the heart of Benoit New York.
-The list features 550 references, from iconic French producers to domestic wines, with a particular focus on selections from the East Coast.
+The list features more than 900 references, from iconic French producers to domestic wines, with a particular focus on selections from the East Coast.
 Since reopening in August 2016, Benoit continues to offer a dynamic and approachable wine program that is complementary to the restaurant's classic yet modern cuisine.

 Traditional and Contemporary Design

 In collaboration with New York based Dekar Design, Alain Ducasse reimagined Benoit as a classic French restaurant with a more inviting, residential feel and a modern new look.
 Whites, grays and blues create a warmer yet airier décor and atmosphere while the white washed wood paneled walls, vintage lights from a Paris flea market and stone mantel fireplace all contribute to Benoit's revitalized identity as an authentic Parisian bistro with a New York sensibility.
 The redesigned entrance now boasts an intimate lounge space, complete with a fireplace and antique club chairs from Alain Ducasse's personal collection.
 Signature brass elements and red accents from the original Benoit remain in the main dining room, which has nonetheless been refreshed with brighter walls, large mirrors and vintage swing arm sconces, creating a more open space.
 The once black-and-white bar has undergone a complete transformation, fusing the inside with the outside with vintage porch lights, light gray wood paneling, colorful cement tiled floors and plaster wallpaper, bringing life and texture to the space.

 Benoit New York boasts four private dining rooms, located directly above the restaurant on the second floor and accessible through a private entrance.